niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2018-11-25-heute-hier-morgen-dort-english-translation.md

 [R]

 [3]
- But if you do ask me why, {Cotney dialect for this and the next line.}
+ But if you do ask me why, {possibly Cockney dialect for this and the next lines}
  do I do things this way? {way like why}
- Oh, the answer is too hard to say what's new whithers at last what was right in the past
+ Oh, the answer is too hard to say  {s a y - a like in shy}
+ what's new whithers at last
+ what was right in the past
  May be wrong, you watch out, any day